antyakushev/tabdown/README.md

 t - a todolist parser
 =====================

-t is a todolist parser for todo entries in text files.
+t is a todolist parser for todo entries in markdown text files.

 t supports a simple task classification system
 >	3 not urgent, not important